-Bartholomew, a Turkish citizen, presides over a flock of Orthodox Christians that has shrunk to 3,000-4,000 members, one of the smallest religious minorities in a land of 72 million people that is 99 percent Muslim.
+Patriarch Bartholomew, a Turkish citizen, presides over a flock of Orthodox Christians that has shrunk to between 3,000 and 4,000 members, one of the smallest religious minorities in a land of 72 million people that is 99 percent Muslim.
 The other constitutionally recognized minorities include some 65,000 Armenian Orthodox Christians and 23,000 Jews.
 But there are significant minorities of non-Muslim believers, including Syriac Orthodox, Baha’is, Protestants, and Roman Catholics.

 Who will follow?

-By law, Bartholomew must choose a successor who is a Turkish citizen and thus subject to a constitution that enshrines the modern, secularist principles formulated by Mustafa Kemal Ataturk, the national hero who established the modern state of Turkey after the collapse of the Ottoman Empire in the early 20th century.
-But the patriarchate has long been viewed with suspicion by Turkish nationalists who see it as a “foreign” institution that often sided with Greece in the centuries-old, warring rivalry with Turkey.
+By law, Patriarch Bartholomew must choose a successor who is a Turkish citizen and thus subject to a constitution that enshrines the modern, secularist principles formulated by Mustafa Kemal Ataturk, the national hero who established the modern state of Turkey after the collapse of the Ottoman Empire in the early twentieth century.
+But the patriarchate has long been viewed with suspicion by Turkish nationalists, who see it as a “foreign” institution that often sided with Greece in the centuries-old, warring rivalry with Turkey.

 In 1971, the Turkish government shut down Halki, the partriarchal seminary on Heybeliada Island in the Sea of Marmara.
 And it has progressively confiscated Orthodox Church properties, including the expropriation of the Bûyûkada Orphanage for Boys on the Prince's Islands (and properties belonging to an Armenian Orthodox hospital foundation).
 These expropriations happen as religious minorities report problems associated with opening, maintaining, and operating houses of worship.
 Many services are held in secret.
 Indeed, Turkey is a place where proselytizing for Christian and even Muslim minority sects can still get a person hauled into court on charges of “publicly insulting Turkishness.”
 This law has also been used against journalists and writers, including novelist Orhan Pamuk for mentioning the Armenian genocide and Turkey’s treatment of the Kurds.